 This is a living list.
 Check back often for new resources!

 The following tools are the ones I recommend most often.
-If you’re looking for a quick way to cover your basis, here are the resources from my article 5 Systems You Need For Your Small Business.
+If you’re looking for a quick way to cover your bases, here are the resources from my article 5 Systems You Need For Your Small Business.
 You can also check out the list of systems I currently use to run my business.

 Asana – I love Asana as a project management tool.
 It’s easy to set up projects, invite teammates and keep track of tasks and deadlines.
 Even better?
 It’s free!